PelionIoT/mbl-docs/Docs/install_mbl_on_device/introduction_mbl_on_device.md

 MBL provides three types of images:

 - **Evaluation image:** A pre-compiled image ready to be flashed on the supported targets.
-It is almost the same as a development image.<!--how is it different?-->
+It is almost the same as a Development image, except that some firmware blobs may not be pre-installed on certain platforms (due to licensing restrictions when not distributed with hardware).

 - **Development image:** You need to build this image using the build-mbl tool.
 It contains packages, applications, and configurations suitable for the development of a product.
 To generate `mbl-image-development`, the DISTRO parameter is set to `mbl-development`.